Ionic Covalent Metallic Bonding

 - Heat conduction appears due to motion in electrons.
 Hence the higher energy transfers some energy to mobile electrons.
 But these electrons move one atomic core to another.
 Thus metal is the conductor of heat.

-Although most of the properties of the metal can explain by this model but the heat capacity of metals difficult to explain.
+Although most of the properties of the metal can explain by metallic bonds but the heat capacity of metals difficult to explain.

-Thus covalent, ionic, coordinate, and metallic bond explains most of the common physical and chemical properties of the compounds.
+Therefore covalent, ionic, coordinate, and metallic bond explains most of the common physical and chemical properties in chemistry.
 Another type of bond-like Hydrogen bond also describes some physical properties of molecules.